 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

-I am a qualified BACP Accredited counsellor with counselling rooms in Harrow and Muswell Hill.
+I am a qualified BACP Accredited counsellor with counselling rooms in Harrow, and Hemel Hempstead.
 I have a broad experience counselling individuals from a wide range of backgrounds and with diverse needs.
-I also offer counselling to couples.

 I offer compassion, acceptance and sensitivity while supporting you in exploring the difficulties you are experiencing.
 My approach is predominantly Person-Centred (although I draw on other theoretical approaches in part and where appropriate).